-In January 2023, the Rhode Island House of Representatives passed legislation, H6101/S0855 Sub A, requiring the state to adopt the 2024 International Energy Conservation Code (2024 IECC) within three months of publication, which is currently expected in mid-2024.
+In January 2023, the Rhode Island House of Representatives passed legislation, H6101/S0855 Sub A, requiring the state to adopt the 2024 International Energy Conservation Code (2024 IECC) within three months of publication.
+Publication took place on August 14th, 2024.
 The law requires adoption of the 2024 IECC with no weakening amendments as well as the creation of a plan for 90 percent compliance within six months for residential and commercial new construction and renovation projects.

+The Company reviewed IECC 2024 upon its publication.
+The Company adjusted the savings estimates for some measures to reflect new code baselines or to eliminate measures that are now considered to be required equipment.
+For other code specifications, particularly those involving building performance and which are not measure-specific, the Company has begun outreach to its vendors and implementation staff to discuss how to incorporate new performance provisions in project modeling for 2025.
+The Company also intends to update application material as necessary to reflect new baselines or eligibility requirements consistent with the new code.

-These residential code changes will most likely shift the new construction and renovation industry away from prescriptive pathways toward a performance-based pathway for compliance (i.e., energy ratings) and as a result, more Home Energy Rating System (HERS) Raters will be needed.
+Additionally, residential code changes will most likely shift the new construction and renovation industry away from prescriptive pathways toward a performance-based pathway for compliance (i.e., energy ratings) and as a result, more Home Energy Rating System (HERS) Raters will be needed.
 The Company increased trainings in 2024 to begin preparing the market for the new code, and this training will continue in 2025 to support code compliance.
 To support this increase, the Company and OER will leverage IRA funding that assists states in adopting the 2024 IECC and/or a zero-energy code, as well as implementing a code compliance plan.
 OER will be responsible for administering this funding and the Company will work closely with the agency to support code training efforts.

-On and after January 1, 2025, it shall be a violation of this section to offer for final sale, 28 sell at final sale or distribute in this state as a new manufactured product a pin-base type compact 29 fluorescent lamp or a linear fluorescent lamp.
+Effective January 1, 2025, the State of Rhode Island has banned the sale or distribution of pin-base type compact fluorescent lamp or a linear fluorescent lamp.
+The Company has incorporated the impact of this legislation into the 2025 commercial and industrial business retrofit energy efficiency programs.
+More information is provided in Attachment 2.

 5.6 Future of Gas

 The PUC Docket 22-01-NG Investigation into the Future of the Regulated Gas Distribution Business in Rhode Island is ongoing.
-It is expected the PUC will provide guidance during the during the summer of 2024 on decarbonization strategies that are actionable in the near-term; affordable and practical for Rhode Island’s households, businesses, and essential institutions; account for customer choice considerations; ensure reliable, safe, and cost-effective energy delivery; and support economic development and growth in Rhode Island.
+It is expected the PUC will provide guidance by Q1 2025 on decarbonization strategies that are actionable in the near-term; affordable and practical for Rhode Island’s households, businesses, and essential institutions; account for customer choice considerations; ensure reliable, safe, and cost-effective energy delivery; and support economic development and growth in Rhode Island.
 This guidance will help inform the 2025 annual planning process.
+The Company will incorporate, as appropriate, any outcomes from this docket that impact program design and delivery in a timely manner.

 6. Consistency with Standards